edmoundtysonjr-cmyk/cryptlib/architecture.md

 [user manual](https://github.com/cryptlib/cryptlib/blob/main/manual.pdf).
 and a 320-page technical reference manual.
-The user manual is intended for everyday cryptlib use and contains detailed documentation on every aspect of cryptlibís functionality.
+The user manual is intended for everyday cryptlib use and contains detailed documentation on every aspect of cryptlib‚Äôs functionality.
 In most cases the code needed to secure an application can be cut and pasted directly from the appropriate section of the manual, avoiding the need to learn yet another programming API.

-The technical reference manual covers the design and internals of cryptlib itself, including the cryptlib security model and security mechanisms that protect every part of cryptlibís operation.
+The technical reference manual covers the design and internals of cryptlib itself, including the cryptlib security model and security mechanisms that protect every part of cryptlib‚Äôs operation.
 In addition the technical manual provides a wealth of background information to help users understand the security foundations on which cryptlib is built.